-- Deal with confidential matters that may arise related to athletes and have an understanding and an appropriate way to such matters.
+- Deal with confidential matters that may arise related to athletes, and have an understanding and an appropriate way to deal with such matters

-- Recognise the difference between poor practice in according to club rules and matters that would be seen as welfare issue.
+- Recognise the difference between poor practice according to club rules, and matters that would be seen as welfare issue

 Code of Conduct for the Club